Lay Ean Eng (Kee) from Penang, Malaysia

 For me personally, I grew up in a Nyonya family and enjoyed Nyonya cuisine almost every day of my life until I left for Australia, and I still crave and cook Nyonya dishes at home.
 I am sure many Peranakan will agree with me… once you were brought up with such fine dining, it stays with you forever!

 However, due to the smaller community (Peranakan community) cooking such amazing dishes, not many restaurants are able to replicate the refinement of such dishes locally and overseas.

 Also, with more and more Nyonyas pursuing careers of their own, the art of Nyonya cooking is, sadly, gradually becoming a thing of the past.

 Therefore, I would like to bring back the amazing Nyonya cuisine to the Peranakan community and the public in general, irrespective of where they live in the world – using readymade ingredients all the way from Penang!

 However, I am aware of the following practical cooking considerations:

 - Lack of knowledge of understanding how to blend and harmonise the spices together.

 - Lack of raw ingredients for people who live in another part of the world.

-Thus, in order to overcome these three issues, the best solution is to use ready-made ingredients, ranging from pastes, tamarind pastes etc. My mission is to show you how to create different nonya dishes from these amazing ready-made ingredients that I have been using for my own cooking for the past 20 years.
+Thus, in order to overcome these three issues, the best solution is to use ready-made ingredients, ranging from pastes, tamarind pastes etc. My mission is to show you how to create different Nyonya dishes from these amazing ready-made ingredients and enjoy this wonderful cuisine.